tmtsoftware/csw/docs/src/main/services/location.md

 So, above demonstration of registering connections is for explanatory and testing purpose only.
 @@@

-## Creating ActorRef for registration
+## Creating ActorRef for Registration

 Make sure the ActorSystem used to start actors using the location service is created using `ActorSystemFactory` as follows: